Ľubomír Šatka

-Ľubomír Šatka ([ˈʎubɔmiːr ˈʂatka]; born 2 December 1995) is a Slovak professional footballer who plays as a centre-back for Ekstraklasa club Lech Poznań and the Slovakia national team.
+Ľubomír Šatka ([ˈʎubɔmiːr ˈʂatka]; born 2 December 1995) is a Slovak professional footballer who plays as a centre-back for Süper Lig club Samsunspor and the Slovakia national team.

 Club career

 Early career

 Šatka was born in Ilava, Trenčín Region.
 A product of Dubnica, he joined Newcastle United in 2012.
 In 2014, he was included in the senior squad for a friendly tournament to be held in New Zealand.
-On 3 January 2015, Šatka made his first-team debut in an FA Cup match against Leicester City, which his team lost.
+On 3 January 2015, Šatka made his senior debut in an FA Cup match against Leicester City, which his team lost.

-Šatka joined League Two club York City on 29 January 2016 on a one-month youth loan, and made his debut on 6 February as a 58th-minute substitute for Matty Dixon in a 2–0 away defeat to Northampton Town.
+Šatka joined League Two club York City on 29 January 2016 on a one-month youth loan, and debuted on 6 February as a 58th-minute substitute for Matty Dixon in a 2–0 away loss to Northampton Town.

 Dunajská Streda

 Šatka returned to Slovakia to join Dunajská Streda on 10 January 2017 on a six-month loan deal.
 Satka left Newcastle when his contract expired at the end of the 2016–17 season.

 Šatka signed a three-year contract with Dunajská Streda on 18 June 2017.